New bodycam video shows emotional Gabby Petito after reported fight with fiancé in Utah

 According to police, Laundrie has "not made himself available to be interviewed by investigators" and has "not provided any helpful details."
 He has been named a person of interest by North Port police.
 The FBI is assisting with the investigation.

+Police Chief Todd Garrison did not provide any new details about the case during a Thursday afternoon press conference, but said authorities were continuing their search.

-“We are pleading with anyone, including Brian, to share information with us on her whereabouts in the past few weeks,” police Chief Todd Garrison said in a statement Wednesday.
-“The lack of information from Brian is hindering this investigation.
+"We are pleading with anyone, including Brian, to share information with us on her whereabouts in the past few weeks," he said in a statement Wednesday.
+"The lack of information from Brian is hindering this investigation.
 The answers will eventually come out.
-We will help find Gabby and we will help find anyone who may be involved in her disappearance.”
+We will help find Gabby and we will help find anyone who may be involved in her disappearance."